fivdi/gpio-button/README.md

 momentary push-buttons are pressed and released.
 This package conforms to the conventions of the gpio-keys driver and enables very efficient interfacing with momentary push-buttons.
-The technique may appear a little complex at first, but when used, it resuts in a pure JavaScript solution for momentary push-buttons.
+The technique may appear a little complex at first, but when used, it resuts in an efficient pure JavaScript solution for momentary push-buttons.

 ## Installation